You are here

 Upon admission to the graduate program, you will be assigned an academic adviser and receive information about how to obtain an ISU email address and get access to ISU Portal (also known as MyISU).
 Once you have completed these steps, you should use the course schedule to select courses and ask your adviser if you have any questions.
 Distance students may take anywhere from 3 to 9 credits each semester.
 Graduate courses are typically online and asynchronous meaning that you do not have to attend lecture at a specific time, though it is possible that exams must be completed at a fixed time.
 You will be able to register throught ISU Portal during "Priority Registration."
 Dates are found in the academic calendar.

 Depending on your background, you might see the message "Prerequisite and Test Score error" when you try to register for a course.
 To resolve this you should use your ISU email address (as always) to contact your academic adviser about the possibility of obtaining an override for this error.
-Once you have registered for courses, you will typically have access to course information through Blackboard one week before the semester begins.
+Once you have registered for courses, you will typically have access to course information through Canvas one week before the semester begins.

 Students typically register for MATH 695 Mathematics Research after completing 18 credits.
 However, as you complete your coursework, it is good to be actively trying to identify a professor with whom you would like to complete a 695 project.
 Individual professors may have different requirements for students to register for 695 with them so you should contact the professor before registering.
 For instance, some professors typically don't lead 695 projects during the summer.